yukoba/nd4j/getstarted.md

 # <a id="github">GitHub</a>

-### What it is

 [Github](http://en.wikipedia.org/wiki/GitHub) is a web-based [Revision Control System](http://en.wikipedia.org/wiki/Revision_control), _the [de facto host](http://opensource.com/life/12/11/code-hosting-comparison) for open source projects_.

-### Why you (maybe) need Github

-If you just want to use the ND4J libraries, **you are not required to install GitHub**.
-If you're planning to contribute to the ND4J or [DeepLearning4J](https://github.com/SkymindIO/deeplearning4j) projects by fixing bugs and committing code, you will need it.
+**You are not required to install GitHub** to use ND4J.
+If you're planning to contribute to the ND4J or [DeepLearning4J](https://github.com/SkymindIO/deeplearning4j) projects by fixing bugs and committing code, you'll need it.
 (Thanks in advance btw :)

-### Is Github already installed?

-Just check the list of applications installed on your computer.

 ### Installation